doctorfree/nvim-lazyman/README.md

     -u displays this usage message and exits
-Commands act on NVIM_APPNAME, override with '-N nvimdir' or '-A' Without arguments lazyman installs and initializes nvim-Lazyman
+Commands act on NVIM_APPNAME, override with '-N nvimdir' or '-A' Without arguments lazyman installs and initializes nvim-Lazyman or, if initialized, an interactive menu system is displayed.
 ```

 </details>